Why buy when you can make it? This homemade pickling spice recipe is super, super easy, and fantastic to have on hand for all your brining needs.

 Even if you don’t buy in bulk, compare the price of individual spices to the price of the pre-made spice mix on a per-ounce, or per-gram basis.
 You’ll be shocked!

-Which is why I decided to learn how to make pickling spice ahead of Saint Patrick’s Day.
+This is why I decided to learn how to make pickling spice ahead of Saint Patrick’s Day.

 What does Saint Patty’s Day have to do with it?